recomp2/Lucidus/lucidus-memory-uploader-pro/README.md

   * `GET /wp-json/lucidus/v1/context` – list upload log entries

 ## Installation
+This module is branded for the **Dead Bastard Society** universe.
+Zip the `lucidus-memory-uploader-pro` folder and upload it via WordPress.
 1. Copy `lucidus-memory-uploader-pro` to your `/wp-content/plugins/` directory.
 2. Activate via WordPress admin.
 3. Visit **Lucidus Memory PRO** in the admin menu to manage memory files.